Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 In fact, we can break down the original optimization problem into solving a series of smaller, sequential optimization problems at a layer level.
 That is, each layer is also a function that takes in an input (received from the previous layer) and produces an output (feeds to the next layer).
 The layer-wise optimization problem has a similar goal, where we try to find good weights that map the input to the desired output.
 Where it slightly differs is that the input here refers to the output from the previous layer, and the desired output is related to the accumulation of the gradient w.r.t the final loss from the later layers.

-** The ICS occurs when the input of the layer (or equivalently, the output of the previous layer) changes drastically (due to weight update in the previous epoch) in every iteration of the training procedure. **
+**The ICS occurs when the input of the layer (or equivalently, the output of the previous layer) changes drastically (due to weight update in the previous epoch) in every iteration of the training procedure.**

-This definition did not make sense for me when I first read it so let's walk through an example for clarity.
+This definition did not make sense for me when I first read it so let's walk through an example for more clarity.

 <br/><br/>
 ### Example to illustrate the problem of internal covariate shift
 Consider a neural network with 3 layers (each layer has 1 neuron) with no nonlinearity.
-Let's walk through how ICS shows up in the backpropagation algorithm when we update the weights of neuron c.
+Let's walk through how ICS shows up in the backpropagation algorithm when we update the weight of neuron c.
 #### Notation
 * $$w_c$$ denotes the weight of neuron c